drithidavuluri/Resolution-Refutation-as-Search/Readme.txt

 Resolution-Refutation Theorem Prover

->> Introduction
-   This repository contains Python implementations of a propositional logic theorem prover based on the resolution-refutation algorithm.
-The prover is presented as a search problem, with two different search strategies: uniform search and greedy search.
-The goal is to determine whether a given knowledge base (KB) entails a provided query.

 >> File Structure
    greedy.py: Python script implementing the resolution-refutation algorithm with a greedy search strategy. uniform.py: Python script implementing the resolution-refutation algorithm with a uniform search strategy.